anufrievroman/calcure/readme.md

 `-v` - Print the version and exit

-`--folder=FOLDERNAME` - Use datafiles from specific folder.
-For example, if you want to have separate databases for work and for personal things, you can start as `calcure --folder=$HOME/.calcure/work` or `calcure --folder=$HOME/.calcure/personal`
+`--folder=FOLDERNAME` - Use datafiles (events and tasks) stored in a specific folder.
+For example, if you want to have separate databases for work and for personal things, you can start as `calcure --folder=$HOME/.calcure/work` or `calcure --folder=$HOME/.calcure/personal`.
+The same effect can basically be achived with the `--config` argument, as explained below.

+`--config=CONFIGFILE.ini` - Use specific config file instead of the default one.
+For example, if you want to separate not only datafiles, like in the previous example, but other settings too, you can run program with alternative config as `calcure --config=$HOME/.config/calcure/config2.ini`.
+If the specified config file does not exist, it will be created with default settings.

 ## Key bindings